ruslanmv/WatsonX-Challenge-Guide/track2/README.md

-**WatsonX Challenge: Track 2 - IBM Consulting Advantage/Assistants**
+**WatsonX Challenge: Track 2 - # IBM WatsonX Challenge: Track 2**
 =====================================================

-**Introduction**

-In this track, you'll create or combine existing Consulting Assistants to address a client or role-based business need in a new and innovative way.
-You'll work with real-world scenarios and leverage IBM Consulting Assistants to support and augment consulting project roles and tasks.
-No coding skills are required, but familiarity with IBM Consulting Assistants will be helpful.

-**Getting Started**

-1. Access the IBM Consulting Assistants platform and join the "Assistants Education" team.
-2. Accept the team invite and refresh your workspace.

-**Key Features of IBM Consulting Assistants**

-* Save Prompts: Store previously asked questions for future reference.
-* Check for Biases: Ensure responses are free from harmful or discriminatory content.
-* Check for Sensitive Information: Avoid sharing personal or confidential data.
-* Explore Prompts and Assistants: Access a library of pre-built AI-powered assistants to automate tasks.

-**Practicing with IBM Consulting Assistants**

-* Try simple prompting tasks, such as checking for sensitive information or biases.
-* Explore prompts and assistants, and edit them to fit your needs.
-* Practice with job-related prompts, such as writing an email or creating a project plan.

-**Understanding Large Language Models (LLMs)**

-* Learn how LLMs work and their limitations.
-* Practice with IBM Consulting Assistants using different types of prompts, such as zero-shot, one-shot, and few-shot prompting.

-**Basics of Prompt Engineering**

-* Learn how to mitigate LLMs' limitations using prompt engineering techniques.
-* Practice different types of prompting, such as chain of thought prompting.

-**Advanced Features**

-* Learn how to save and share prompts, create assistants, and search IBM Consulting public data.
-* Practice customizing search settings and searching for information.

-**Searching IBM Consulting Public Data**

-* Learn how to access public data sets and customize search settings.
-* Practice searching for information using specific questions.

-**Chat with Your Own Document Collections**

-* Learn how to create a document collection and chat with your own documents.
-* Practice using the chat process, including retrieval and generation.

-**Tips and References**

-* Refer to the provided references for additional information and guidance.
-* Remember to follow IBM Business Conduct Guidelines and data privacy and security guidelines.

-**What's on the Horizon?**

-Choose Your Challenge: On July 10th, will given 11 consulting scenarios tailored to different service lines and business needs.
-You and your team can opt to tackle a real-world issue you're facing or dive into a pre-defined client situation.
-Join Your Team:

-Once you've selected your scenario, you'll be assigned to a specific IBM Consulting Advantage team through the platform.
-This team will align with your chosen scenario and geographic location.
-Remember, each scenario has a designated team – so no need to create your own!

-Estimated Time Commitment: Depending on the complexity of your solution and the number of AI assistants you utilize, expect to dedicate anywhere from 4 to 24+ hours to this exciting endeavor.
-Get Prepared!

-While you await the official start of the challenge on July 10th, take these steps to set your team up for success:

-**Brainstorm**: Start collaborating with your team members to generate innovative ideas.

-**Learn**: Complete the required learning modules for Consulting to enhance your skills.

-**Connect**: Join the #ai_for_business_news channel and attend an on-site event to stay informed and engaged.

-**Explore**: Visit the 2024 IBMer watsonx Challenge w3 page for additional resources and FAQs.
+## Introduction

+Welcome to Track 2 of the IBM WatsonX Challenge.
+In this track, you will utilize IBM Consulting Assistants to address client or role-based business needs innovatively.
+This challenge involves real-world scenarios and leverages the capabilities of IBM Consulting Assistants to support and enhance consulting roles and tasks.
+No coding skills are required, but familiarity with IBM Consulting Assistants will be beneficial.

+## Getting Started

+1. **Access the IBM Consulting Assistants Platform**: Begin by joining the "Assistants Education" team on the platform.
+2. **Accept the Team Invite**: Ensure you've accepted the invite to your workspace.
+3. **Refresh Your Workspace**: Once you've joined, refresh your workspace to access the latest features and updates.

+## Key Features of IBM Consulting Assistants

+- **Save Prompts**: Store previously asked questions for future reference.
+- **Check for Biases**: Ensure responses are free from harmful or discriminatory content.
+- **Check for Sensitive Information**: Avoid sharing personal or confidential data.
+- **Explore Prompts and Assistants**: Access a library of pre-built AI-powered assistants to automate tasks.

+## Practicing with IBM Consulting Assistants

+- **Simple Prompting Tasks**: Try tasks such as checking for sensitive information or biases.
+- **Explore and Edit Prompts and Assistants**: Modify existing prompts and assistants to suit your needs.
+- **Job-Related Prompts**: Practice prompts relevant to your role, such as writing emails or creating project plans.

+## Understanding Large Language Models (LLMs)

+- **Learn How LLMs Work**: Understand the basics and limitations of LLMs.
+- **Practice Prompting**: Use different types of prompts, including zero-shot, one-shot, and few-shot prompting.

+## Basics of Prompt Engineering

+- **Mitigate LLMs' Limitations**: Learn techniques to improve LLM responses.
+- **Practice Prompting Techniques**: Use methods like chain-of-thought prompting.

+## Advanced Features

+- **Save and Share Prompts**: Learn how to save and share your prompts.
+- **Create Assistants**: Build new assistants tailored to specific tasks.
+- **Search IBM Consulting Public Data**: Customize search settings to find relevant information.

+## Chat with Your Own Document Collections

+- **Create Document Collections**: Learn to create collections and chat with your documents.
+- **Practice Retrieval and Generation**: Use the chat feature for efficient data retrieval and response generation.

+## Tips and References

+- **References and Guidance**: Refer to provided links for additional information.
+- **IBM Business Conduct Guidelines**: Follow IBM's data privacy and security guidelines.

+## What's on the Horizon?

+### Choose Your Challenge

+On July 10th, you will be presented with 11 consulting scenarios tailored to various service lines and business needs.
+You and your team can choose a real-world issue or a predefined client situation to address using IBM Consulting Assistants.

+### Join Your Team

+Once a scenario is selected, you'll join a specific IBM Consulting Advantage team aligned with your scenario and location.
+Each scenario has a designated team, so you won't need to create one.

+### Estimated Time Commitment

+Depending on your solution's complexity and the number of AI assistants used, expect to spend between 4 to 24+ hours on this challenge.

+## Preparation Steps

+1. **Brainstorm**: Collaborate with your team to generate ideas.
+2. **Learn**: Complete required learning modules to enhance your skills.
+3. **Connect**: Join the #ai_for_business_news channel and attend on-site events.
+4. **Explore**: Visit the 2024 IBMer WatsonX Challenge w3 page for resources and FAQs.

+## Track Details

+- **Open for**: Consulting
+- **Tool**: IBM Consulting Advantage/Assistants
+- **Team Size**: Up to 10 people
+- **Support**: #track_2_consulting_advantage

+## Quick Navigation

+- **The Challenge**: Select and complete a scenario to improve productivity and service delivery using IBM Consulting Assistants.
+- **Resources**: Access tools, learning materials, and data privacy information.
+- **Submission**: Follow submission instructions to submit your solution by July 19, 10:00 AM (ET).

+## The Challenge

+### Goal

+Select a scenario to enhance productivity and deliver higher-value services efficiently using AI-powered IBM Consulting Assistants.

+### Steps Before Starting

+1. **Pick Your Scenario**: Choose from 11 scenarios, including a general-purpose one (Scenario 0) if you cannot find a specific match.
+2. **Join an IBM Consulting Advantage Team**: Each scenario has a pre-built team.
+Join the appropriate team based on your scenario.

 **References**